thu-ml/tianshou/README.md

 ## TODO
 Search based method parallel.

-<font color=Red> Write comments.
+<font color=red> Write comments.
 Please do not use abbreviations unless others can know it well. (e.g. adv can short for advantage/adversarial, please use the full name instead) </font>

-<font color=Red> Please name the module formally. (e.g. use more lower case "_", I think a module called "Batch" seems terrible)</font>
+<font color=red> Please name the module formally. (e.g. use more lower case "_", I think a module called "Batch" seems terrible)</font>

 YongRen: Policy Wrapper, in order of Gaussian, DQN and DDPG